Generic selectors

 Jonathan: How many people here have—does anybody here have a blog?
 No?
 How many of you are on Instagram?
 How many of you are on Twitter?
 Oh, that’s more than usual.

-Twitter is more useful to people our age and specifically for journalists, because Twitter is a form of journalism the way that Instagram really isn’t.
+Twitter is more useful to people our age and specifically for journalists because Twitter is a form of journalism, the way that Instagram isn’t.

 Rob: So what killed the food blog?

-Jonathan: Well, it seems easy and fun to do what I do, to go out and write restaurant reviews and have pleasant things to eat and share information with your friends.
-But in fact, it’s actually a lot of work and the amount of people who actually have it within them to do more than a dozen or so restaurant posts is really small.
+Jonathan: Well, it seems easy and fun to do what I do, to go out and write restaurant reviews have pleasant things to eat, and share information with your friends.
+But in fact, it’s a lot of work, and the number of people who have it within them to do more than a dozen or so restaurant posts is really small.

 Well, partially because there’s this idea of instant communication, that blogs just aren’t instant enough.
-You actually have to sit down and write it, where with Instagram, you can take a picture of a noodle dish and write a funny caption to it and boom, it’s on the Internet and you’ve only taken two bites of it.
+You have to sit down and write it, whereas with Instagram, you can take a picture of a noodle dish and write a funny caption to it, and boom, it’s on the Internet, and you’ve only taken two bites of it.

 Instagram is perfect for the first-thought-best-thought culture, which I think is, for better or for worse, what we’re in at the moment.
 There’s the pressure of immediacy.
 I know when I’m writing a review for the Times, I have to go four or five times.
-I won’t write about a restaurant at the first few weeks of opening.
-There’s for example a place that I’m just chomping to write about.
-I just so much wonder, I’ve got so much to say about it, but I’ve got to give them a couple weeks to figure out where the knobs on the stoves are.
+I won’t write about a restaurant in the first few weeks of opening.
+There’s, for example, a place that I’m just chomping to write about.
+I just so much wonder, I’ve got so much to say about it, but I’ve got to give them a couple of weeks to figure out where the knobs on the stoves are.

-And there are certain kinds of restaurants that do fine cooking, where it really literally takes them almost a year to figure out what they’re doing.
-And yet the pressure—my pressure— is to get it within the first couple of months and the pressure for a blogger is, you know, you haven’t written something the first week the restaurants open and why are you bothering?
+And certain kinds of restaurants do fine cooking, where it takes them almost a year to figure out what they’re doing.
+And yet the pressure—my pressure— is to get it within the first couple of months, and the pressure for a blogger is, you know, you haven’t written something the first week the restaurants open, and why are you bothering?

 Rob: Do your editors now put that pressure on you?